Providers v2

 $openshell provider profile import --from ./provider-profiles

 Custom profile IDs must use lowercase kebab-case with a-z, 0-9, and -.
 Built-in profile IDs and legacy provider aliases are reserved.
-Built-in profiles are read-only, and OpenShell rejects deleting a custom profile while a sandbox-attached provider uses it.
+Built-in and interceptor-managed profiles are read-only through the profile APIs.
+OpenShell also rejects deleting a custom profile while a sandbox-attached provider uses it.

 Category Enum